DELICIOUS CAKES AND PASTRIES FROM SPAIN

 Spanish people love to dip stuff in their hot beverages.
 Of course, everyone has heard of churros on hot chocolate, but here are other pastries from Spain that might not be as famous, but they are equally delicious (and actually lighter).
 Melindros or melindres are sponge fingers make a good alternative to churros and you’ll often find them in some Barcelona hot chocolate venues for that purpose.
 They are also available in most supermarkets.
 Instead, fartons are a different type of sponge fingers (with glazed sugar on them and an inside texture closer to a croissant – but not quite) that are made in Valencia to dip on orxata, the most popular Summer drink in Spain besides gazpacho.
 Outside of Valencia you’ll only find them in some specialty orxata bars.

-So what about you?
-Head to the comments below and tells us: have you ever tried any of this breakfast Spanish pastries?
+Have you ever tried any of this breakfast Spanish pastries?